How Can We Effectively Deliver the Benefits of Automated Driving Technologies Over the Next Decade?

 When you combine ‘what-if?’ style questioning with city-scale simulation, you can test possible deployment scenarios in many different environments and explore trade-offs to manage risks, respond to opportunities and ultimately find the best solution for cities, citizens and your business.

 Beyond the negative media headlines across the autonomous vehicle industry, there remain near-term opportunities to use these technological advancements to benefit society – which does not necessarily need to involve robotaxis.

 Increased regulation, vehicle testing, and pilot programmes are slowly building trust in these systems, and by focusing on the lower risk, high value use cases based on the understanding of what, how, where, who and when required, we can begin to socialise these vehicles in society.

-Before deploying vehicles in commercial applications, we must use modelling and simulation tools to test the business model strategy and configuration of vehicle service – in order to deploy the most effective services for our communities.
+Before deploying vehicles in commercial applications, we must use modelling and simulation tools to test the business model strategy and configuration of vehicle service to deploy the most effective services for our communities.

-To learn more about applying scenario-based simulation in your autonomous fleet strategy development, book in for a free pre-consultation here.
+To learn more about applying scenario-based simulation in your autonomous fleet strategy development, book in to speak with our team here.